x4132/hackCamp2024/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>

-Traditional job platforms can be impersonal and often overlook inclusivity.
-Many candidates, especially from underrepresented backgrounds, struggle to find opportunities that align with their skills and values.
-Our solution is an AI-powered, swipe-based app that connects job seekers and employers based on a mutual fit, promoting accessible and inclusive hiring.
+Current hiring platforms can feel impersonal, making it hard for employers and job seekers to find the right match efficiently.
+Our app addresses this by providing a swipe-based, AI-driven platform that quickly connects candidates and employers based on skills and fit, simplifying the hiring process.

 ## 💡 Idea / Solution <a name = "idea"></a>

-The solution is an AI-powered, swipe-based job matching app that connects candidates and employers based on skills, values, and inclusivity.
-It simplifies hiring, helping diverse talent find suitable roles and employers to build inclusive teams, all within an accessible, user-friendly platform.
+The solution is an AI-powered, swipe-based job matching app that connects candidates and employers based on skills and values.
+It simplifies hiring, helping talent find suitable roles and employers to build teams, all within an accessible, user-friendly platform.

 ## 🚀 Future Scope <a name = "future_scope"></a>

-... what we couldn't finish
+With the limited time, there was only so much we could implement; currently this servers best as a proof of concept.

 ## ⛏️ Built With <a name = "tech_stack"></a>